 The OOH industry tapped into a well-known fact: we pass down more than just our looks to our children.

 This joint industry campaign, in partnership with DrinkWise, brings the message to life by encouraging adult Australians to think about how they consume alcohol, especially in front of their children.
-The OMA will work with DrinkWise to roll out this campaign over the next three years.
+The OMA is working with DrinkWise to roll out this campaign over three years.

 Read more about the campaign.

 The OOH industry in Australia joined a global partnership between the National Geographic Society and OOH industry bodies across 20 countries to support the Photo Ark project.